HeavenEvolved/Advent_Of_Code_2022/README.md

   GitHub: https://github.com/topaz
   Website: http://was.tl/

+All the Solutions were made in under 3-6 minutes, so pardon the code if it is not optimal enough.
+In hindsight there were a lot of this that could've been done to optimise the code and/or shorten it.
+Considering that this is my first Advent Of Code Event, I think I am doing alright!
+Thank you for checking out my solutions!
+Any advice is welcome and can be sent through my Discord DMs(ID mentioned below!).
+Thanks!

 **PS: If you want Input File(s) or the Input File formats, kindly DM me on Discord at Indie#0969.
 Cheerio!**